saritanus/2359Media/README.md

 A.4.
 Can you model a parrot?
 We are specifically interested in three parrots, one that lived in a house with dogs one in a house with cats, the other lived on a farm next to the rooster.  a.
 A parrot living with dogs says: “Woof, woof” b.
 A parrot living with cats says: “Meow” c.
 A parrot living near the rooster says: “Cock-a-doodle-doo” d.
 How do you keep the parrot maintainable?
 What if we need another parrot lives near a Duck?
 Or near a phone that rings frequently

 <b>I have used a bridge pattern here, so we jut need to implement two class ParrotWithPhone or ParrotWithDuck to support both the sounds.</b>

+B.1.
+In addition to the birds, can you model a fish?
+ a.
+Fishes don’t sing
+ b.
+Fishes don’t walk
+ c.
+Fishes can swim